Regulating the Way the Beverage Industry Sells and Promotes Sugar Laden Products

 - Around the world: Chile, Mexico, Philippines, Portugal, Saudi Arabia, South Africa, and the UK.

-UCLA Center for Health Policy Research, September 2009Download
+UCLA Center for Health Policy Research and Public Health Advocates, September 2009Download

-UCLA Center for Health Policy Research, October 2013
+UCLA Center for Health Policy Research and Public Health Advocates, October 2013

 Still Bubbling Over: California Adolescents Drinking More Soda and and Other Sugar-Sweetened BeveragesDownload